TruStacks/trustacks/docs/docs/get-started/intro.md

 ---
+title: Overview
 sidebar_position: 1
-title: Overview
 ---

 # Get Started

 This guide will get your started using TruStacks.

+## Goals

+In this guide we will walk you through:

+1. Generating an action plan
+2. Configuration action plan inputs
+3. Running the action plan

 :::tip
-This guide will use the TruStacks SaaS to get you started quickly.
-Register for a trial account [here](https://trustacks.io) if you haven't already.
+☕ We've got a lot to cover, so grab a cup of coffee, tea, or a treat.
 :::

-## Action Plan

-Now that you have your account, we will create our first action plan.

-1. Create a new action plan by clicking on the "New Action" button on the top left of the page.
-2.